This whole wheat cake is perfect for special occasions such as birthdays, graduations or other celebrations.

 I’m still trying to develop a good frosting recipe.
 That white frosting that makes any cake look like a birthday celebration.
 You know what I’m talking about… that stuff you can’t help but dip your finger into a few times while decorating the cake.
 Ya, that one.
 I need a clean version of that.
 And I’ll get it!
 Yes I will!

 But in the mean time, I don’t want to leave you high and dry either.
 So if you don’t mind putting some chocolate pumpkin frosting on your cake, you can try the frosting I did for my Halloween cupcakes.
 It’s yummy stuff!
-A second option would be to try my Clean Eating Nutella, and lastly, here is a Clean Eating Nut Butter Frosting.
+A second option would be to try my Homemade Nutella, and lastly, here is a Nut Butter Frosting.

 Remember to subscribe to my free, Gracious Pantry Newsletter to receive all my latest recipes in your inbox!
 Click here to sign up!